techservicesillinois/secdev-robot/ExampleRobotFiles/README.md

-# secdev-robot example files
+#  Usage

-This directory contains example Robot files.
+Run an example using the built-in Android calculator:

-`exampleTestCalc.robot` is run with `robot exampleTestCalc.robot` on the command line.
+`robot exampleTestCalc.robot`

-`testCalcWithUtilities.robot` is run with `robot testCalcWithUtilities.robot` on the command line.
+Run the second example with the `testCalcUtilities.resource` file:

-This Robot file uses the `testCalcUtilities.resource` file.
+`robot testCalcWithUtilities.robot`